 Final Score: +4

 Not too shabby for our first batch of digital marketing predictions.
-You know what this means?
+Do you know what this means?
 Donuts.
 Donuts for everyone in the office.
 Huzzah!

 Our oracle-strength predictions for 2015 mean we've got work to do to repeat our success in 2016, so let's get right to it with 5 more prognostications:

 #1: People Will Start to Drop the "Digital" in "Digital Marketing"

 I'm not exactly sure how we're going to measure this one, but it's something that needs to start happening, simply because it makes sense.
 Is there really anybody left out there who doesn't believe digital needs to be a large component of any marketing strategy?
 We certainly hope not, but the truth is there are probably still far too many people and businesses that are unaware their marketing is stuck in the stone age.
 But maybe the only way stragglers will learn is if we leave them behind.

 We'll peruse blogs, search results, and social feeds to verify whether "digital" is being implied when people say or write "marketing."